 (I should also note that the Levoit medium-room purifiers like the Core 300 and LV-H132 are some of the quietest on the market).

-I measured volume levels with my handy digital decibel sound meter, performed at 1 meter (3.28 ft) from the purifiers (note that both are same in noise levels).
+I measured volume levels with my No products found., performed at 1 meter (3.28 ft) from the purifiers (note that both have the same noise levels).

 While not as quiet as some others I’ve tested (especially the Levoit LV-H162 and Core 300, for example), it’s still fairly quiet.
 Just don’t expect ultra-quiet operation on medium or high.